 How to Lower Your eBay Seller Fees for Maximum Profit

-Also be aware that sometimes eBay slips in the "enlarge gallery photo" option for $1 on listings.
+Also be aware that sometimes eBay slips in an "enlarge gallery photo" option for $1 on listings.
 Always check the bottom of the page for your total fees before submitting a listing.
 Make sure it says zero, 20 cents, or whatever is correct for your store subscription level.
 If you hit submit and eBay has snuck in an upgrade, you still have to pay it.
 Always review listings before pressing submit on a listing.

 Start With the Profit Calculator

 Before you buy an item for resale, or list something lying around the house, make sure it is going to be profitable and worth your time.
 The best strategy is to shoot for a specific dollar amount of profit per item.
-It takes the same amount of time (generally speaking) to list a $5 item as it does a $50 item.
-Concentrate on selling higher dollar items so that you are earning the maximum money per hour possible.
-Some sellers adhere to the "3 times rule" which means that the item should sell for 3 times what you paid for it.
-This rule isn't practical if you only paid 50 cents for an item.
+It takes the same amount of time to list a $5 item as it does a $50 item, so concentrate on selling higher dollar items to earn the maximum amount of money per hour possible.
+Some sellers adhere to the "3 times rule," which means items should sell for 3 times what you paid for them.
+This rule isn't practical if you paid only 50 cents for an item.

 A great free tool to use for figuring out profit is the New Life Auctions eBay and Paypal Calculator.
-Simply fill out the price you paid for the item, your desired selling price, the listing format (auction, fixed price, or store), shipping fees charged to the customer, shipping to be paid by the customer, and the calculator will show your profit per item.
+Simply fill out the price you paid for the item, your desired selling price, the listing format (auction, fixed price, or store), shipping fees charged to the customer, and the calculator will show your profit per item.
 There also are apps for eBay profit calculating you can use on your phone, and most are free.

 Re-Evaluate Your Store Level

-Basic Store $24.95 per month, 250 free listings, 20 cents for each fixed price listing after 250 free
+- Basic Store: $27.95 per month, 250 free listings, 25 cents for each fixed-price listing thereafter

-Premium Store $74.95 per month, 1,000 free listings, 10 cents for each fixed price listing after 1,000 free
+- Premium Store: $74.95 per month, 1,000 free listings, 10 cents for each fixed-price listing thereafter

-Anchor Store $349.05 per month, 10,000 free listings, 5 cents for each fixed price listing after 10,000 free
+- Anchor Store: $349.95 per month, 10,000 free listings, 5 cents for each fixed-price listing thereafter